hack3rs.ca network-security

 1. Defensive Scanning Principles

 $ defender angle: Use the least intrusive method that answers the question.
-A quick port/service validation is different from a deeper version detection or NSE script run.
-Not every task requires aggressive options.
+A quick port check to confirm a patched service is still running is different from a full version detection sweep with aggressive NSE scripts.
+Match the scan intensity to the actual question being answered.

 $ prove understanding: Select safe scan types and timing for the target environment.